krainboltgreene/lack/README.md

 ===========

-If you want to develop outside of existing frameworks, implement your own ones, or develop middleware, Rack provides many helpers to create Rack applications quickly and without doing the same web stuff all
+If you want to develop outside of existing frameworks, implement your own ones, or develop middleware, Lack provides many helpers to create Lack applications quickly and without doing the same web stuff all
 over:
-* Rack::Request, which also provides query string parsing and multipart handling.
+* Lack::Request, which also provides query string parsing and multipart handling.
-* Rack::Response, for convenient generation of HTTP replies and cookie handling.
+* Lack::Response, for convenient generation of HTTP replies and cookie handling.
-* Rack::MockRequest and Rack::MockResponse for efficient and quick
+* Lack::MockRequest and Lack::MockResponse for efficient and quick
-  testing of Rack application without real HTTP round-trips.
+  testing of Lack application without real HTTP round-trips.

 rackup
 ======

-rackup is a useful tool for running Rack applications, which uses the Rack::Builder DSL to configure middleware and build up applications easily.
+rackup is a useful tool for running Lack applications, which uses the Lack::Builder DSL to configure middleware and build up applications easily.

 rackup automatically figures out the environment it is run in, and